dtdannen/dcss-ai-wrapper/docs/tutorials/acs2022tutorial.rst

 Schedule
 ========
 The main objective of this tutorial is to provide a hands-on tutorial of the software.
-By the end of the tutorial, the attendees will be able to install the game / API wrapper, understand various API functionalities, be able to run sample Automated Planning agents, and understand the experimental metrics that can be used.
+By the end of the tutorial, the attendees will be able to install the game / API wrapper, understand various API functionalities, and be able to run sample Automated Planning agents.
-We plan for a 4 hour tutorial.
+We plan for a 3 hour tutorial.

 **Date:** Tuesday, November 22nd, 2022